 We hope this list of dental marketing ideas has sparked some inspiration for how to modernize your dental marketing strategy.
 It’s prudent not to attempt all of these ideas at once.
 Rather, try a few of them at a time and see how each works in your practice’s particular context.

 However, many of these strategies can be implemented with one solution: Weave.
 By bringing all your patient communication onto one platform, your dental practice is set up to maximize its marketing efficiency.
-We invite you to find out exactly how Weave simplifies marketing for dentists and their staff by signing up for a free demo today.
+We invite you to find out exactly how Weave simplifies marketing for dentists and their staff by watching a free demo today.

 - 18 Dental Marketing Messages To Get New Patients In The Door